Saharsh-Sinha-Portfolio/SQL/Interview Questions/Basic Interview.md

 What is `SQL` and how is it used?
+SQL Stands for Structured Query Language and is used to obtain and report/present data from various tables.

 What are the different types of SQL commands?
 What is a primary key and why is it important?
 What is a foreign key and how is it used?